pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

 The property level decoration is done using the `GraphProperty` and `KeyProperty` attributes.
 Each model instance requires to have an override of the `Key` property and that `Key` property **must** be decorated with the `KeyProperty` attribute which specifies which of the actual fields in the model must be selected as key.
 The key is for example used to ensure there are no duplicate model class instances in a single collection.

 Whereas the `KeyProperty` attribute is always there once in each model class, the usage of the `GraphProperty` attribute is only required for special cases.
-Since the properties are defined in the generated model class (e.g. Web.gen.cs and Teams.gen.cs) the decoration via attributes needs to happen in this class as well.

 ```csharp
 // In graph the fieldname is "name" whereas in the model the name is "Title"